Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Proofs of the main results

 Now note that the upper bound employed in AI2006 only differs from the upper bound in Lemma \ref{lem:boundq}(1) in terms the use of $\mathbb{X}$ instead of $\mathbb{R}$.
 These two quantiles only differ for $u=0$, since $\{x\in\mathbb{R}:F_X(x)\geq 0\}=\mathbb{R}$, whereas $\{x\in\mathbb{X}:F_X(x)\geq 0\}=\mathbb{X}$.
 As a result, $Q_X^{\mathbb{R},-}(0)=-\infty$ and $F_X(Q_X^{\mathbb{R},-}(0))=0$, whereas $Q_X^{\mathbb{X},-}(0)=\inf \mathbb{X}$ and $F_X(\inf\mathbb{X})\geq 0$.
 Therefore, our upper bound is lower than the one used in AI2006 for $u=0$.\footnote{Note that this is inconsequential for their identification result, since they provide bounds on the counterfactual distribution on its support, and set it to zero below the infimum of its support and to one above the supremum of its support.}

 The lower bound in Lemma \ref{lem:boundq}(1) is starkly different from the lower bound in \eqref{eq:boundq_AI2006}.
-As we discuss in Section \ref{App:num_examples} of the online appendix, the lower bound in \eqref{eq:boundq_AI2006} equals the upper bound for several examples with mixed outcomes, due to censoring or bunching, because $Q_X^{\mathbb{X},+}(u)=Q_X^{\mathbb{X},-}(u)$ for $u\in[0,1]$ for some mixed outcome distributions.
+As we discuss in Section \ref{sec:cic_connection}, the lower bound in \eqref{eq:boundq_AI2006} equals the upper bound for several examples with mixed outcomes, due to censoring or bunching, because $Q_X^{\mathbb{X},+}(u)=Q_X^{\mathbb{X},-}(u)$ for $u\in[0,1]$ for some mixed outcome distributions.
 As a result, the lower bound is not valid in the mixed-outcome case in general.
-In those cases, the AI2006 bounds would not cover the counterfactual distribution in the mixed-outcome case in general as we illustrate in several numerical examples in Section \ref{App:num_examples} of the online appendix.
+In those cases, the AI2006 bounds would not cover the counterfactual distribution.
+We demonstrate additional numerical examples in Appendix \ref{App:num_examples}.
 By contrast, our lower bound is valid and sharp for any outcome distribution.
-For discrete outcomes, our bounds collapse to theirs in numerical examples provided in Section \ref{App:num_examples} of the online appendix.
+For discrete outcomes, our bounds collapse to theirs in numerical examples provided in Appendix \ref{App:num_examples}.

 \begin{proof}(Lemma \ref{lem:boundq})\\ (1) $Q_X^{\mathbb{R},-}(u)\equiv\inf\{x\in\mathbb{R}:F_X(x)\geq u\}$.
 We know from the properties of a quantile function that $F_X(Q_X^{\mathbb{R},-}(u)) \geq u$.
 We now show that this inequality is sharp.
 Suppose that there exists $\tilde{x} \in \mathbb R: F_X(\tilde{x}) \geq u$ and $F_X(\tilde{x}) < F_X(Q_X^{\mathbb{R},-}(u))$.
 On the one hand, we have $F_X(\tilde{x}) < F_X(Q_X^{\mathbb{R},-}(u)) \Longrightarrow \tilde{x} < Q_X^{\mathbb{R},-}(u),$ since $F_X$ is nondecreasing.
 On the other hand, $F_X(\tilde{x}) \geq u \Longrightarrow \tilde{x} \in \{x\in \mathbb R: F_X(x) \geq u\}$.
 Therefore, $\tilde{x} \geq \inf\{x\in \mathbb R: F_X(x) \geq u\}=Q_X^{\mathbb{R},-}(u),$ which contradicts $\tilde{x} < Q_X^{\mathbb{R},-}(u)$.